Ioannis-D/TidyTuesday/May/4rth Week/Readme.md

-This week the data come from the '2018 Central Park Squirrel Census' and are about squirrels in Central Park, NY.
+This week the data come from the [2018 Central Park Squirrel Census](https://data.cityofnewyork.us/Environment/2018-Central-Park-Squirrel-Census-Squirrel-Data/vfnx-vebw) and are about squirrels in Central Park, NY.

 I examine if Adult squirrels are more afraid of humans than Juveniles, with the difference not being very important.
-It seems that juveniles are more attent when a human is present:
+It seems that juveniles are more attend when humans are present:

 <div align="center">